How loud should my master be?

 LUFS can provide you with a number of different measurements.
 The three main measurements are ‘integrated LUFS’, ‘short-term LUFS’, and ‘momentary LUFS’.

 Integrated LUFS are a measurement taken over a period of time.
 This is usually used to measure the whole song from beginning to end to give you the song’s overall loudness value.
 It’s a measurement of how loud the peaks are compared to the average level.
-So the more dynamic the track, the higher the number.
-The less dynamic the track, the lower the number.
+So the more dynamic the track, the lower the number.
+The less dynamic the track, the higher the number.

 Short-term LUFS are a measurement over the last 3 seconds.
 Momentary LUFS are a measurement over the last 400ms.